ddoo5/PC/README.md

 # How to launch?
-You download project from [releases]( https://github.com/ddoo5/PC/releases), unpack it and launch Pc_code.exe.
+You download project from [releases]( https://github.com/ddoo5/PC/releases), unpack it and launch PC_code.

 ```For Windows```